OpenJML/openjml.github.io/tutorial/Loops.md

 T_LoopBodyError.java:5: verify: The prover cannot establish an assertion (LoopInvariant) in method setToRamp
     //@ maintaining 0 <= i < a.length;
         ^
-Note: Some input files use unchecked or unsafe operations.
-Note: Recompile with -Xlint:unchecked for details.
 4 verification failures
 ```
-(The order of error messages is non-deterministic.)
+(The order of error messages and the specific values returned by show are non-deterministic.)

 ### Loop decreasees error
 If the `decreases` expression does not decrease, one receives the error shown in this example: